-Asset allocation can be accounted for through the optimistic and pessimistic rate of return assumptions for your accounts in the Planner.
+Asset allocation is accounted forby entering an optimistic and pessimistic rate of return assumptions for each account.
 While we can't tell you what rates to enter in your own plan, we can provide this general guidance.

 The rates you enter will drive the growth of your portfolio in the Planner and affect many aspects of your plan.
 If you are looking for a point of reference, you might use you current asset allocation, historical portfolio or fund averages, or your 10 year average annual return.
-As an example, if the historical rate of return for my chosen asset allocation is 5, I might enter an optimistic rate of return of 7 and a pessimistic rate of return of 3, an optimistic rate of return of 6 and a pessimistic rate of return of 4, or an optimistic rate of return of 8 and a pessimistic rate of return of 2.
 The higher the optimistic rate of return, the more variability you’ll see in the Monte Carlo and vice versa.

 Cash Accounts

-If you are modeling cash accounts, such as general savings and emergency funds, you may consider a very conservative rate of return aligned with current savings account interest rates.
+If you are modeling cash accounts, such as general savings and emergency funds, you may consider a very conservative rate of return aligned with current rates.

 Cash Accounts Example